catalinpit/OSS-Contribution/README.md

 # EXTRA TIPS

-Go over my repos, and if you see any typos & programming bugs/errors, open a PR. 🥳
+• Go over my repos, and if you see any typos & programming bugs/errors, open a PR.
+• In case you DON'T HAVE LAPTOP then no need to worry about, there is similar client in ANDROID.
+DOWNLOAD TURMUX from playstore and it will act as similar CLI client 🥳

 # CONTRIBUTORS 🧑‍🤝‍🧑